-Remember Pauly Shore and Stephen Baldwin futuristic living space in Biodome?
+Remember Pauly Shore's and Stephen Baldwin's futuristic living space in Biodome?
 Google matches that, and raises you a babbling brook, running paths, and thousands of tech-savvy geniuses.
 Swooping buildings offering canopy-style roofs and a surrounding natural landscape, gives the future Googleplex a leg-up in the corporate office world.

 Whenever Google launches a new product or a major upgrade to its search results page, the first news of that change often comes in the form of a post to the company’s official blog.

 Meanwhile, when the company gets it right, most users don’t even notice that the change was made.

 That seemed to be the case back in May, when the company announced the release of its Knowledge Graph, an enhancement to its basic search results.

 Entrepreneurs are using technology to change virtually every aspect of how we do business these days, and that includes inventing new kinds of non-profit organizations (NPO).

 Sooner or later, almost everyone has to deal with finding a plumber, a carpenter, or a housecleaner to help deal with some issue around the place we call home.